parsehex/parsehex.github.io/docs/index.md

 ## Motivation

 Creating and maintaining a portfolio website can be a time-consuming task -- one that I personally push to the back burner often.
-I built SrcGallery to solve that problem by using a GitHub profile to populate the site.
+I built SrcGallery to solve that problem by using the GitHub profile that I already had in order to populate the site, and I built it to work with any GitHub profile.